The Best Charcoal Smokers for 2023

 There’s a good reason that charcoal smokers are still one of the most popular choices by backyard barbecue enthusiasts.
 While you can argue about the degree that charcoal imparts flavor, there’s no doubt that this method of cooking results in better bark and smoke ring and unique smokey flavor that other styles struggle to replicate.

-Because the way these smokers work is relatively simple, you can grab a really well made smoker for under $300.
+Because of the way these smokers work is relatively simple, you can grab a really well made smoker for under $300.
 Unlike with pellet smokers where a lot of money goes into manufacturing the parts and tech, with charcoal everything goes into producing well designed smokers with quality components that will hold steady temps and survive for many years.

 So if the thought of tinkering with air valves and managing the coals doesn’t fill you with dread, then you should seriously consider picking up a charcoal smoker.